-How many times have you heard the phrase ‘quiet quitting’ recently?
+How many times have you heard the phrase ‘quiet quitting’?

-In essence, it refers to people becoming less productive at work.
+In essence, quiet quitting refers to people becoming less productive at work.
 Quiet quitters gradually pull back and drop their productivity, usually due to low motivation.

 Some, especially younger people, argue that this is simply about no longer going above and beyond, which should be celebrated rather than feared.
 As one professional wrote on the r/antiwork subreddit, quiet quitting is simply “doing the job you were hired for, at the pay you negotiated.
 And nothing more.”